Scarborough Tramways Company

 The crew of Tramcar No 1 (on a circular tour service) pose for the camera on the sea front — photo undated, but judging by the relatively good condition of the tram, probably mid-to late Edwardian.
 Author's Collection.

-A blow-up of the above photo showing the conductor and motorman (Employees Nos 40 and 41).
-Both men are wearing 'lancer-style', double-breasted tunics with upright collars and epaulettes.
+An enlargement of the above photograph showing the conductor and the motorman (Employees Nos 40 and 41).
+Both men are wearing lancer-style, double-breasted tunics with stand-up collars and epaulettes.

 General pattern brass script-lettering cap badges of the type used by the Scarborough Tramways Company.
 It is currently unclear whether the STCo issued these in brass or nickel.
 Author's Collection.